History of Bangladesh: Sheikh Mujib administration

 Domestically, Rahman's regime became increasingly authoritarian.
-There was an insurgency by the radical socialist Jashod, as well as agitation by pro-business and conservative forces, who felt the Awami League was unfairly taking exclusive credit for the liberation struggle.
-Rahman imposed a three-month state of emergency in 1974 to quell protests.
-He formed the Jatiya Rakkhi Bahini, which was accused of human rights abuses.
+There was an insurgency by the radical socialist Jatiya Samajtantrik Dal, as well as agitation by pro-business and conservative forces, who felt the Awami League was unfairly taking exclusive credit for the liberation struggle.
+Rahman imposed a three-month state of emergency in 1974 to clean up mismanagement and corruption.
+He formed the para-military Jatiya Rakkhi Bahini, which was accused of human rights abuses.
 The Jatiya Rakkhi Bahini was also distrusted by many in the Bangladesh Army.

 Economically, Rahman embarked on a huge nationalisation programme that failed to deliver the benefits intended.
 Soviet and Indian aid also failed to materialise in the desired quantity.
 The Bangladesh famine of 1974 was a major economic blow and humanitarian crisis.

 In January 1975, Sheikh Mujib assumed the presidency with extraordinary powers, dissolved the parliamentary system, and established a one party state.
 Various political parties were merged into a sole legal national party, the Bangladesh Krishak Sramik Awami League, popularly known by its acronym BAKSAL.
-Most Bangladeshi newspapers were banned, except for four nationalised dailies.
-Sheikh Mujib quickly lost the support of most social groups in Bangladesh.
-The failure of his economic policies alienated the population.
-From "Father of the Nation", he had by 1975 fallen to what journalist Anthony Mascarenhas described as "the most hated man in Bangladesh".

-On 15 August 1975, a group of junior army rebels assassinated Sheikh Mujib and most of his family at his private residence in Dhaka.
+Most Bangladeshi newspapers were banned.
+The failure of Sheikh Mujib's economic policies alienated the population.
+By 1975 journalist Anthony Mascarenhas described him as "the most hated man in Bangladesh".
+On 15 August 1975, a group of junior army rebels assassinated Sheikh Mujib.